Is this course right for me?

 It will appeal to anyone serious about developing a CPD course and those wishing additional in-depth support to complement and reinforce current Departmental activity.
 We will work to help colleagues identify an appropriate CPD venture and to formulate and work-up proposals, perhaps in conjunction with other colleagues

 The CPD competition will run in two phases.
 In Semester 1, attendees will be given practical advice and training in developing a CPD idea.
-In Semester 2, attendees will be supported in the practical preparation of a complete CPD course of 0.5 to 1 day duration ready for launch in 2018-19.
+In Semester 2, attendees will be supported in the practical preparation of a complete CPD course of 0.5 to 1 day duration.
 There will be a focus on peer-mentoring from course attendees.

 CPD: From Concept to Delivery will be coordinated and mentored by Dr Chris Carter (Associate Dean for KE) who will provide 1-to-1 feedback on the development of each CPD proposal throughout the programme.